Alexandre LacazetteFrench Footballer

-Alexandre Lacazette is a French footballer who currently plays for Premier League club Arsenal.
+Alexandre Lacazette is a French footballer who plays as a striker for Lyon.

 • Date of birth: 28 May 1991